 At Sportsman's Park, George Sisler becomes a one-man wrecking crew when he comes to the plate with the bases loaded in back-to-back frames in the Browns' 10-5 victory over Washington.
 The St. Louis first baseman drives in seven runs in two innings, tripling with the bases jammed in the third and hitting a grand slam in the fourth.

 All three runs in the American League's 3-1 All-Star victory are driven in by a Yankee player when their ballpark in the Bronx plays host to the Midsummer Classic.
-Indians fireballer Bob Feller steals the show at Yankee Stadium as the 20-year old hurls 3.2 scoreless innings.
+The 20 year-old Indians fireballer Bob Feller steals the show at Yankee Stadium when he hurls 3.2 scoreless innings.

 Phillies rookie Jim Command's first major league hit is a grand slam off Brooklyn's Carl Erskine.
-The 25-year old third baseman's blow in the sixth-run eighth isn't enough as Brooklyn hangs on to win the Ebbets Field contest, 8-7.
+The 25 year-old third baseman's blow in the sixth-run eighth isn't enough when Brooklyn hangs on to win the Ebbets Field contest, 8-7.

 In the first of two All-Star games played that season, the NL beats the American League, 5-4, on a very windy day at Candlestick Park.
 The contest features a record seven errors and the memorable sight of a 165-pound pitcher Stu Miller balking after being blown off the mound by a gust of wind, a fact the right-hander says has been exaggerated over the years.

-At Anaheim Stadium, Tony Perez's homer off Catfish Hunter in the 15th inning gives the Senior Circuit a 2-1 All-Star victory over the AL. It is the longest Midsummer Classic contest ever played.
+Reds first baseman Tony Perez' homer off A's right-hander Catfish Hunter gives the Senior Circuit a 2-1 All-Star victory over the American League.
+The 15-inning Anaheim Stadium contest is the longest Midsummer Classic contest ever played.

 In Kansas City, ground is broken for the Harry S. Truman Sports Complex, which will include separate side-by-side stadiums built specifically for baseball and football.
 Arrowhead Stadium, home of the NFL's Chiefs, will open in 1972, followed by the debut a year later of Royals Stadium, the new home ballpark of the American League's franchise in the City of Fountains.